tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 Cookie extension (see {{RFC8446}}; Section 4.2.2), an attacker may take advantage of this behavior to create an amplification attack proportional to the count value toward a target by performing a key exchange over UDP with spoofed packets.
-Server should limit the number of NewSessionTicket messages sent in response to a "ticket_request" should be based on the applicability and the amplification factor of such attack.
+Server should limit the number of NewSessionTicket messages sent in response to a "ticket_request" based on the applicability and the amplification factor of such attack.

 Servers that do not enforce a limit on the number of NewSessionTicket messages sent in response